ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Quantitative data is anything that can be numerically measured.
 - A quantitative data tool example is Google Analytics.
 - Qualitative data cannot be numerically measured.
-- A qualitative tool example is Google Form.
+- A qualitative tool example is Google Forms.
 - The data cycle:
 	1. Plan, i.e., the goal.
 	2. Do, i.e., launch a campaign.